Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

 ## Add a discount to the purchase

-Additional or alternative to the single discount, you can add a customized discount to the whole purchase in your bill list, for instance, because of a campaign, defects in the offers, for loyal customers, or from a certain quantity of offers.
+You can add a discount to the whole purchase of your bill list, for instance, because of a campaign, defects in the offers, for loyal customers, or from a certain quantity of offers.
 The discount to the purchase is always a percentage discount.
-You can also add a discount to a single offer.
+You can also add a discount to a single offer of the bill list.
 For detailed information, see [Add a disount to a single offer](./03_EditBillList.md#add-a-discount-to-a-single-offer).

 #### Prerequisites